By Savanah Mandeville

 That’s not to say I was perfect though on the jealousy thing.
 Ryan and his dad made a trip to Joplin in June 2016 for a visit.
 I was so excited that I went nuts cleaning my house to perfection and making sure I looked perfect and trying to make sure that everything was going to go just perfectly for the visit.

 I was making the mistake of putting too much pressure on things.

-On his second night in town, we went to a local bar where one of his best friends was a bartender.
-And I got shitfaced.
+On his second night in town, we went to a local bar where one of his best friends was a bartender and I accidentally drank too much.
 At one point in the night, Ryan’s ex-girlfriend walked in and they talked for longer than I was comfortable with.
 I was drunk af and him spending time with his ex instead of me during his precious few hours in Joplin was NOT part of my perfect plan.
-I started fuming and started a huge fight with him in the bar.
-And it was a nice place … not the type of place for obnoxious brawls.
-We both got kicked out and we ended up fighting all night long at my house.
+I started fuming and we ended up getting in a huge fight.